Manish-Kumarrrr/Locality-Information-Extractor/README.md

     python extract_localities.py
     ```

-    The script will open the MagicBricks website, scroll down to load locality information, and save the data to an Excel file named `Output.xlsx`.
+    The script will open the MagicBricks website, scroll down to load locality information, and save the data to an Excel file named `localities.xlsx`.

 ## Script Explanation